cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P3: ".You can see the relationship between these is through the profiles the profile hash."
   - P7: "So you have performance data where you have which is indexed on both your profile ID and your nodes, that contains your actual metrics, the data, so time memory usage, stuff like that.
 There's the metadata frame, which is only indexed on profile ID."
   - P6: "right, and the metadata is per run.
 So there's a correspondence between the table that has all of the runs recorded.
 And so for each of the 10, or whatever runs, you have an entry in your metadata that records all of the all the things you know about that run."
+  - P7: "And then there's three data frames constructed using the nodes in the graph and the profile IDs as the indicies different, like combinations of those things, depending on the data frame."
+  - P7 describing a graph database

 ### Ensemble data structure pieces are linked meaningfully